Four major story lines to sort out as the Vikings begin minicamp

 Many of the questions that exist about this year's team aren't likely to be resolved this week, though.

 The Vikings are still sorting through major changes in their secondary after a dismal 2020 season, and their configuration along both lines of scrimmage must be sorted out.
-Several key players — including defensive end Danielle Hunter — might not be on the field this week, further clouding whatever picture of the 2021 Vikings the minicamp might provide.
+Several key players might not be on the field this week, further clouding whatever picture of the 2021 Vikings the minicamp might provide.

 Before practices begin on Tuesday, here is a look at several of the major story lines surrounding the Vikings as they head into minicamp.